 Because your worth as an agent comes from your network, you should also feel comfortable connecting with others in the industry before, after, and during work hours.

 Starting your own talent agency is a bit more difficult than simply becoming a talent agent.
-Not only will you have the large corporate talent agencies, like United Talent Agency and Paradigm talent agency to compete with, but you’ll also have a number of smaller bicoastal and boutique talent agencies to compete with as well.
+Not only will you have the large corporate talent agencies, like United Talent Agency and Paradigm to compete with, but you’ll also have a number of smaller bicoastal and boutique talent agencies to compete with as well.

-That said, the landscape of talent agencies is changing everyday and events like the coronavirus pandemic and guild agreement disputes have put considerable pressure on larger entertainment agencies.
+That said, the landscape of talent agencies is changing everyday and events like the pandemic and guild agreement disputes have put considerable pressure on larger entertainment agencies.
 So now might be an ideal time to start your own.

 Just like if you were to start your own production company, it will be helpful to first find your niche.
-While big LA talent agencies do it all, a smaller agency just starting out will want to focus on the strengths of its few talent agents and their professional networks, whether that be representing literary clients like film and tv writers, or actors, or directors.
+While big LA talent agencies do it all, a smaller agency just starting out will want to focus on the strengths of its few talent agents and their professional networks, whether that be representing literary clients like film and TV writers, or actors, or directors.
 The more niche your small boutique agency can be, the better.

-In addition, you’ll need to complete the licensing process mentioned above.
+Additionally, you’ll need to complete the licensing process mentioned above.
 Again, requirements differ state to state, but in all cases there are several documents you’ll need to provide, including proof of workers comp insurance.

 Talent agents sometimes get a bad wrap.
 But a good talent agent is an essential resource for any artist hoping to land a job and grow their career.